 Both Basecamp and Asana allow you to attach files directly to tasks for easy access.
 But Basecamp goes a step further with its Docs & Files section, which acts like a central hub for all your project files.

 The file management system keeps everything neatly organized with folders, color coding, and sortable views.
-I can also create folders that group different types of files.
+You can also create folders that group different types of files.

 Asana also lets you attach files from your computer, Google Drive, Dropbox, or OneDrive when creating tasks.
 But its Files tab isn't as intuitive—it's a gallery-style view of all the images, documents, and files attached to tasks in a project or your My tasks.
 There are no options to create folders or color-code them.